 Presenter Ready Room

 - The Presenter Ready Room is located in Room 208 of the Henry B. Gonzalez, Grand Hyatt and Marriott River Center.
 Please check the map of the venue in the program and signs on-site for the exact location.

 - Oral, PechaKucha, and symposium presenters may view their already loaded presentations on the computers.
-Changes and updates to the presentations must be made at least one hour prior to the presentation and approved by the Nurse Planner on-site.
+Changes to the presentations must be made at least one hour prior to the presentation and approved by the Nurse Planner on-site.
 However, changing content on-site is not ideal.
 Presentations can be made from handouts, which will be the responsibility of the presenting author.
 If a presentation is missing, please immediately notify staff.

 - The Presenter Ready Room is available for use during the following times: